-- 1. In the Designer, select the Database | Compile database menu item. - 2.
-On the Database Compiler home page, click Next.

-3. On the Compilation settings page, you can specify which parts of the database are to be recompiled.
+- 1. In the Designer, select the Database > Compile database menu item. - 2.
+On the Database Compiler home page, click Next. - 3.
+On the Compilation settings page, you can specify which parts of the database are to be recompiled.

-Table 38: Compilation settings
+Table 35: Compilation settings

 Setting Description Web services One Identity Manager offers the option of linking in data that comes from different web service interfaces.
 The web service proxy code is stored in the database.
 The Database Compiler compiles the proxy code for all web services of a DLL and saves it in the database.
 When changes are made to proxy code the database needs to be compiled.
 Type-safe database model Type-safe classes are created from table and column definition that you can use in scripts.
 As a result, a check whether the correct classes are used is performed when the scripts are written and compiled.
 TIP: After a schema extension, use this option to compile the database.
-Scripts in the Script To compile scri pts from the script library, select the following items: Library Table 39: Selection for script compilation Selection Description Do not compile scripts The scrips in the script library are not compiled.
-Scripts without dependencies This variant results in script changes only becoming effective when the One Identity Manager tools are restarted.
-Scripts incl. all depend- encies The scripts and all dependencies, such as templates, tasks, and processes, are recompiled.
+Scripts in To compile scripts from the script library, select the following items: the Script Library Do not compile scripts: The scripts in the script library are not compiled.
+Scripts without dependencies: This variant results in script changes only becoming effective when the One Identity Manager tools are restarted.
+Scripts including all dependencies: The scripts and all dependencies, such as templates, tasks, and processes, are recompiled.
 This guarantees that the script changes are loaded and become effective immediately.
 One Identity Manager tools do not need to be restarted.
-Templates, tasks, etc. Specifies whether code snippets, such as templates, formatting scripts or task definitions, are compiled.
+Templates, tasks, etc. Script expressions, such as templates, formatting scripts, or task definitions are compiled.
 To limit which code snippets are to be compiled, use to show other selection options.
-Processes Specify whether processes are compiled.
-To limit which processes are to be compiled, use to show selection options.

-Table 40: S Table 40: Selection for compiling processes Selection Description All processes All processes are compiled.
-Changed processes All processes that have been modified since the last compilation are compiled.
-Selected processes Select single objects whose processes are to be compiled.
-To select single objects a.
-Click the [] button. b.
+Processes Processes are compiled.
+To limit which processes are to be compiled, use $\ \ \ \ \ \ \ \ \ \ \ \ \ $ All processes: Compiles all processes.
+Changed processes: Compiles all processes that have been modified since the last compilation are compiled.
+Selected processes: Select single objects whose processes are to be compiled.

+Setting Description To select single objects 1.
+Click the [] button.
 Choose between compiling modified processes, all processes or selected custom processes.
-You can limit the preselection more. c.
-Click OK .
-Compiling the web projects Specify whether web projects are compiled.
+3. (Optional) Filter the selection further.
+4. Click OK .
+Web project compilation Compiles web projects.
 To limit which web projects are to be compiled, use to show other selection options.
-Compiling the API projects Specifies whether API projects are compiled.
-Compile HTML applic- ations nether HTML applications are compiled.
-To limit which rations are compiled, use 💆 to show other selection Extract language- dependent texts scripts are extracted for translation into other languages. ses are generated for the translation.
+Compiling the API projects Compiles API projects.
+HTML applic ations - Compiles HTML applications.
+To limit which HTML applications are compiled, use to show other selection options.
+Extract language- dependent texts Texts from scripts are extracted for translation into other languages.
+The templates are generated for the translation.